 The act of surrender allowed Karen the ability to find joy and peace in her life and to stop fighting the things that she had very little control over, and as she states above, “I had no idea it would help in my healing, but it did.”
 Karen stated that she discussed nutrition and mediation in her classes, so perhaps these were some of the tools that she began exploring and implementing as part of her own healing plan.

 The practice of surrender

 Source article- Wisconsin State Journal

 Footnote- Karen Dennis passed away on April 17, 2012, this was approximately 11 years after doctors told her that she was terminal, 7 years after she asked for no further treatment, and 5 years after she officially found out that she was in remission.
 While I don’t know the details of her passing, I do know that some form of cancer returned in the fall of 2011.
-How she chose to address the recurrence is what I do not know.
+How she chose to address the recurrence, I do not know.
 Her obituary states that she died “following a life altering experience with cancer.”
 I made the decision not to remove her story from this collection of survivor testimonials because her story had inspired me greatly when my own sister was battling cancer.
-I am hoping that I can fill in more of the details of her story one day.
+I am hoping to fill in more of the details of her recovery from cancer one day.

 Angiogenesis is the process by which new blood vessels are formed and is responsible for much of the growth and spread of cancer.
 Once a tumor grows to a certain size, the tumor sends chemical signals out that stimulate the growth of new blood vessels that carry the blood to it.
 If you can stop the tumor from receiving a blood supply, then the tumor can not grow and spread.
 The following supplements can interrupt the growth process of tumors and promote cancer cell death.